 The academic probation program is centered on those students that have failed to attain or maintain appropriate academic performance.
 This program encompasses those students entering the university on “Conditional Admission,” with an ACT score of 19 or below or those “Probation” students that have not met the universities minimum standard for overall GPA for their academic level.

 Ouachita Baptist University is committed to student success and retention.
 For this reason, an early alert process has been developed to help adapting students achieve academic success.
-The Early Academic Alert System is a software program that enables instructors to identify students having difficulties in their classes and connect them with campus services that can help.
+OBU Connect is a software program that enables instructors to identify students having difficulties in their classes and connect them with campus services that can help.

 Courses in the Academic Skills Development Program provide assistance in the acquisition of college level reading, mathematics, English, and study skills.
 The number of hours required for graduation is increased by the number of hours taken in ASKL courses.